 The Herpetological Bulletin is a full colour, quarterly publication in English, without page charges to authors.
 It includes full-length papers, natural history notes, book reviews, and other items of general herpetological interest.
 Emphasis is placed on natural history and conservation as well as captive care that includes breeding, husbandry, veterinary, and behavioural aspects.
 Articles reporting the results of experimental research, descriptions of new taxa, or taxonomic revisions should be submitted to The Bulletin’s sister publication The Herpetological Journal.

 All British Herpetological Society (BHS) members have access to issues of The Bulletin once they have been uploaded to the Society’s website.
 For the general public, certain articles are open access from the time of release these include articles containing a hyperlink to an illustrative video and those written by BHS members (prospective authors may take out BHS membership so that articles will be open access).
 Other articles remain ‘subscription-only’ for one year.
-Printed issues of The Bulletin are distributed to those BHS members who subscribe to hardcopy.
-Occasionally, photographs and text from selected articles will be used for publicity purposes on the social media of the British Herpetological Society and will include appropriate acknowledgments.
+A printed version of The Bulletin is also distributed to those BHS members who subscribe to hardcopy.
+Occasionally, photographs and text from selected articles may be used for publicity purposes on the social media of the British Herpetological Society and will include appropriate acknowledgments.

 The manuscript file should preferably be in Microsoft WORD format.
 Authors will be informed promptly of receipt of their manuscript and, if accepted, given a time-scale within which it will be published.
 Acknowledgement of the receipt of work does not indicate acceptance for publication.
 All contributions are subject to peer review by at least 2 reviewers and will be judged on their reports.
 These will usually include comments on scientific rigour, originality and the degree of general interest of the subject matter.
 The decision of the Editor will be final.
 The Editor reserves the right to shorten or amend a manuscript, although substantial alterations will not be made without consultation with the primary author.